-Menstruation happens about once a month.
-Learn more about the menstrual cycle, what causes your period and health problems related to periods.
+Menstruation, also called a period, happens about once a month.
+Learn more about the menstrual cycle, what causes your period and related health problems.

 Suffering from heavy, painful or irregular periods?
 Does PMS affect your wellbeing?
 Learn about common period problems and how to cope.

 Female reproductive system

 The female reproductive system involves organs such as the uterus (womb), ovaries, fallopian tubes and vagina, as well as hormones.

 Learn about the complex physical and emotional changes a girl experiences in adolescence as she becomes a young woman.

 Toxic shock syndrome (TSS) occurs when a bacteria releases toxins into the body's bloodstream.
 It's very rare but is more common during a woman's period.